HPinES-Tech/MEL-Software/README.md

 If you're having trouble trying to open it, try launching it again, it can sometimes fail due to the hardware limitations.

 # Contributor's role:
 - HPinES Tech: This person's role is to write software in CLI format, create/edit README.md and "Releases" containing software descriptions, and upload them.
-This person add Linux and Windows legacy support.
+This person add Linux, macOS and Legacy/Modern Windows support.
 - peanutsloveem: This person's role is to write software in Graphics UI format, create/edit README.md and "Releases" containing software descriptions, and upload them.
-This person adds MacOS and modern Windows support.
+This person adds macOS and modern Windows support.

 **To receive the best support, contact the right person for the software bug you are using (one of the two contributors).**